 - Melissa Erlandson – Network Development Specialist

 Writing roles vary greatly.
 You might work as a clinical content writer, or as a health copy writer.
-Work for large organizations or freelance with smaller clients.
+You can work for large organizations or freelance with smaller clients.

-You can also work as a medical writer, which is entirely different, and often requires a PhD or additional formalized medical writer training.
-Some companies, like Net Health, will even hire PTs into content strategy roles!
+You can even work as a medical writer, which is entirely different!
+These roles tend to have better pay, but they can also be more stressful and demanding, and they usually require either a PhD or additional formalized medical writer training.
+Some companies will even hire PTs into content strategy roles!

 - How to launch a non-clinical career as a copywriter